home

 After these nice introductions to the world, I started my physics studies at University of Lausanne, which I finished up in December 1989.
 By this time, eager to make a change, I had already started to work half-time at an communication agency to write science popularization articles.
 I was pretty happy with the kind of job, except that I fretted at the meager supply side of the job market.
 After switching to the Journal de Genève, at this time the highest-level newspaper of the French-speaking Switzerland, I reverted to science.

 I did a PhD in physics, at University of Berne, Switzerland, during four years, 1991-94.
-On parallel (1991-95), I wrote Le Secret de l'Occident, expounding my general theory of the history of science.
+On parallel (1991-95), I wrote Le Secret de l'Occident (published in 1997 and re-edited in 2007), expounding my general theory of the history of science.
 During my time as a PhD student, however, I realized that, with the end of the Cold War, the subsidies for physics were dwindling.
 Only the coolest of candidates could pretend for positions, at the price of constantly struggling.
 I thus decided to switch to the corporate sector.
 The move was all the more justified that I would now care for a next-generation delegate.

 You might write me at the following address: dcosan@gmx.net